LessThanThreeLabs/agles/ci/documentation/source/index.rst

 Writing a koality.yml
 ---------------------
+A koality.yml file consists of four sections: languages_, setup_, compile_, and test_.
+Each of these sections is used as a simple way of specifying the steps required to configure a machine to verify each change.

 languages
 ~~~~~~~~~
 Languages are specified as a simple key-value pair mapping language name to version.
 You can use unsupported languages by installing them with your own script under the `"scripts"`_ section of setup.